fasten-project/fasten/docs/ARCHITECTURE.md

 This document is a draft of the FASTEN knowledge base service.
 The knowledge base comprises four components: `libfasten-core`, `libfasten-analyzer`, `libfasten-pipeliner`, and `libfasten-server`.
 An overview of each component is described below:

-- `libfasten-core`: [webgraph](http://webgraph.di.unimi.it/) already provide functionality to store and query graph data from billions of nodes and edges.
+- `libfasten-core`: [webgraph](http://webgraph.di.unimi.it/) already provides functionality to store and query graph data from billions of nodes and edges.
 Our goal is to extend [webgraph](http://webgraph.di.unimi.it/) with call graph specific functionality:
     - __metadata storage:__ keeping _node_ (e.g., ref to Github, LOC, complexity, CVE, deprecation) and